Mike Senica: Racing career

+Senica participated in a few races during the 2024 Super Cup Series and collected a 4th place in overall driver standings.
+His best finish was 3rd place at Shenandoah and Lonesome Pine Speedways.

+On 8/30/25 Senica raced at Shenandoah Speedway in the Super Cup Series.
+He started 10th and finished in 6th.

 Wrestling

 Senica participates in professional wrestling under the stage name Mike Flyte, and was trained by WWE Hall of Famer Afa, the Wild Samoan.
 He has also worked under the names Padrone, Masked Superstar and The Machine.
 Currently, he works as the manager for D-Ray 3000 in the International Wrestling Network.

+Mike Flyte made his return at a house show on 10/3/2025 in Philadelphia for IJW.
+Mike Flyte managed Moose, who defeated D-MAC.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)